 Step-by-Step Instructions

-- Blend the apples until the consistency is as smooth as you'd like it.
-The easiest way to do this is with an immersion blender (I like smooth applesauce), or you can carefully transfer everything to a stand blender.
+3. Blend the apples until the consistency is as smooth as you'd like it.
+The easiest way to do this is with an immersion blender, or you can carefully transfer everything to a stand blender if you want smooth applesauce.

 The Instant Pot manual says to use extreme caution when pressure cooking foods that can be frothy, in which it specifically calls out applesauce.
 Reason being is that hot splatter-y applesauce can spray up through the pressure release system.

-This is why I specify a natural pressure release.
+This is why I specify a natural pressure release (NPR).
 If you're impatient, after 15 minutes of natural pressure release, you may try carefully (using oven mitts, covering the vent with a dish towel, etc.) quick pressure releasing the remaining pressure.

 Recipe Tips and Tricks

-- If you prefer sweetened applesauce, you can add your favorite sweetener before cooking, or you can stir in liquid sweetener (such as maple syrup or honey) afterwards.
+- Optional Sweetener - If you prefer sweetened applesauce, you can add your favorite sweetener before cooking, or you can stir in liquid sweetener (such as maple syrup or honey) afterwards after taking a taste.
+Do this while the applesauce is still warm to help it efficiently blend in.

-- This Instant Pot applesauce recipe yields approximately four cups in total.
+- Serving Suggestions - This Instant Pot applesauce recipe yields approximately 40 ounces in total.
 Besides snacking on by itself, applesauce is delicious served alongside pork dishes and in baking recipes (such as apple cinnamon baked oatmeal).

 Recipe FAQs

 One of the Instant Pot tenets when it comes to the six-quart Instant Pot is to not add less than one cup of liquid when pressure cooking.
-Using three-quarters cup of water is fine for this size Instant Pot in this recipe because the apples release liquid as they cook.
+Using a half-cup of water is fine for this size Instant Pot here because the apples release liquid as they cook.
 There will be enough steam produced for everything to pressure cook properly.

 If you’ve enjoyed this recipe, I’d love for you to leave a star rating in the recipe card and/or a comment review below!